What is a Slope? Contents (Click to skip to that section):

 It’s slightly more defined when used in math; it’s a number that describes both the direction (positive or negative) and the steepness of the line.
 It’s usually denoted by the letter m.

-Where b = the y intercept (where the graph crosses the y-axis), m is the slope and x is a variable.
+- b = the y-intercept (where the graph crosses the y-axis),

-1. Basic linear equation formula: y = mx + b, where “m” is the slope.
+The basic formula for a linear equation is y = mx + b, where “m” is the slope.
+If you’re given the formula and need to find m, you may need to:

 - The slope of y = 2x + 5 is 2.